 What determines the effectiveness of corporate boards?
 Corporate legal scholars usually approach this question by focusing on directors' incentives, such as counting how many directors are independent or whether the roles of the CEO and Chair are separated.
 Yet on the ground, the focus has been shifting to directors' skill sets and experience.
 Investors, regulators, and courts are now pressuring companies to appoint directors with specific types of expertise.
-In response, more and more companies are adding what we term "expert directors": a cyber director, a DEI director, a climate director, and so on.
+In response, more and more companies are adding what we term "specialist directors": a DEI director, a climate director, a cyber director, and so on.
 These changes in board composition could reshape corporate governance and impact broader societal issues such as data privacy and environmental degradation.
 This Article examines the ongoing shift in board expertise and makes the following three contributions.